 All persons, serving in any position, are ultimately accountable to the Church or to one of the following: Pastors, Officers, Boards, or Standing Committees.

 The Pastor(s) shall be non-voting ex-officio members of all Boards and all Committees of the Church.
 The Pastor(s) shall ordinarily conduct the public worship of the Church; administer the ordinances; be responsible for the pastoral care and instruction of the congregation; and cooperate with the Officers, Boards, Committees and Organizations of the Church, the Association, and CBOQ.

-All Officers of the Church must be Active Members; the term for each office is one year (Annual Meeting to Annual Meeting).
+All Officers of the Church must be Members; the term for each office is one year (Annual Meeting to Annual Meeting).

 The Chair of the Board of Deacons will serve as Chair for all congregational meetings.